Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

-\begin{proof} We obtain the set of 1-tree's $\{T_1, \dots, T_k\}$ via Lemma \ref{rainbow}, where $r$ is a rainbow vertex.
-Thus, in each 1-tree $T_i$, there is a half-edge $e_i$ adjacent to $r$.
-Then we obtain spanning tree $T_i'$ by setting $T'_i = T_i - e_i$.
-The half-edge adjacent to $e_i$ cannot become a leaf-matching link for the spanning tree $T_i'$ rooted at $r$, because its other endpoint (i.e., not in common with $e_i$) is a rainbow vertex. \end{proof}
+This is slightly worse than the factor promised in Lemma \ref{1-13/16}.
+We show that by paying a bit more on non leaf-matching links and exploiting a different property of the leaf-matching links, namely that they can be vertex-disjoint (property (ii) in Lemma \ref{rainbow2}), we can obtain the desired factor.

-\begin{lemma} Let $G=(V,E)$ be an essentially 4-edge-connected graph with minimum degree three and let $T$ be a spanning tree of $G$ with root $r$ such that $L=E\setminus{T}$ contains no leaf-matching links for $T$.
-Then, there is an admissible top-down coloring algorithm with factor $\frac{3}{5}$ on the links in $L$. \end{lemma}
+\begin{restatable}{lemma}{topdownfiveovereight} Let $H=(U,F)$ be an essentially 4-edge-connected graph and let $T$ be a spanning tree of $H$ with root $r$.
+If the edges in $\lm(H,T)$ are vertex-disjoint, then we can find a $T$-admissible $(5\chi^{L},8)$ coloring of $L = F\setminus{T}$ in polynomial time. \end{restatable}

-\begin{proof} We want to show that there is an admissible top-down coloring algorithm with factor $\frac{3}{5}$.
-Suppose we want to color link $\ell$ with endpoints $u$ and $v$, where $s$ is the LCA of $u$ and $v$.
-Let $\Lu$ be the edges in $T$ on the path from $s$ to $u$, and let $\Rv$ be the edges in $T$ on the path from $s$ to $v$.
-Without loss of generality, assume that the degree of $u$ in $T$ is at least the degree of $v$ in $T$.
-This means that $u$ is not a leaf since $L$ contains no leaf-matching links for $T$.
-Moreover, it is possible that $s=u$, in which case we abuse notation and assume $\Lu= \Rv$, since $\Lu$ is empty.

-Let $f_u$ be the highest edge in $\Lu$ that is missing a color.
-Let $c_u$ be one of the colors that $f_u$ is missing.
-Give color $c_u$ to $\ell$.
-Let $f^1_v$ be the highest edge in $\Rv$ that is missing a color (e.g., other than $c_u$, which all edges in $\Rv$ have just received) say $c^1_v$.
-Give $c^1_v$ to $\ell$.
-Now, let $f^2_v$ be the highest edge in $\Rv$ that is missing a color other than $c_u$ and $c^1_v$.
-Give $c^2_v$ to $\ell$.
-At any point, if such a color does not exist (e.g., if $\Lu$ is empty), give $\ell$ an arbitrary color that $\ell$ does not already have.
+The proof of Lemma \ref{5/8} is based on a top-down coloring algorithm and is deferred to Section \ref{subsec:main-coloring-algs}.